Geowil/LMPGames_ClassChanger/README.md

 ### Classes with no requirements
-If you wish to create a class without any requirements, just leave the note box for that class blank.
-In the future you may be required to change this to an empty Requirements tag such as the following:
+To create a class that doesn't have requirements, create an empty note tag as shown below for that class:

 ```
 <LMPCC_Requirements>
 </LMPCC_Requirements>
 ```

+### Window Scrolling
+A new feature added allows you to hover over certain windows with your mouse to enable window scrolling.
+These windows are the Actor Class List window, the Class Requirements window, and the Class Information window.
+Currently you need to use the mouse to enable scrolling.
+I am researching ways to make this work without a mouse for controller and keyboard players and will update the plugin once I have a solution.

+Any window with arrows on the top and bottom are scrollable windows.